edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

  * Green: "paper"
  * Blue: "scissors"

 The LEDs should be off for any other class (e.g. "_background" and "_unknown").
 One way to do this is to compare the confidence score values to a threshold.
 You can also simply identify the class with the highest score.
+[This tutorial](https://support.arduino.cc/hc/en-us/articles/360016724140-How-to-control-the-RGB-LED-and-Power-LED-of-the-Nano-33-BLE-boards-) demonstrates how to control the LEDs on the Nano 33 BLE Sense.

 > **Note**
 > Choosing an appropriate threshold can be tricky and depends on your use case.
 Higher thresholds (e.g. 70%) for a class reduce false positives, but you might miss some true positives (i.e. increased false negative rate).
 Lower thresholds (e.g. 30%) reduce false negatives but might introduce more false positives.